josh1-sarthak/campaigns/README.md

 |Reflected Changed Date | Select any future date in Upcoming Campaign tab for any campaign | Date column reflects the changed date |
 |Responsive Modal on small devices | Check on small width devices from mobile to tablet | Modal is resposive in every device |

-## Tech used
-- React, CSS Flexbox
-- Semantic UI React Library for responsive and consistent UI
-- react-datepicker to render Calendar
-- react-i18next for localization